 In the mid-1920s, Dart's Taung Child discovery riveted Broom, who dropped in on Dart unannounced, reportedly dropped to his knees in adoration of the Taung Child, and then shifted the focus of his own research from fossil mammals to paleoanthropology.
 Broom's influence in the field was limited, but he realized that the Taung Child's status as a juvenile hampered its acceptance by the science community (juvenile apes look much more humanlike than adult apes) and that adults were needed.
-In the 1930s, Broom discovered another australopithecine fossil, this one an adult, in Sterkfontein Cave west of Johannesburg and Pretoria.
+In 1947, Broom discovered another australopithecine fossil, this one an adult, in Sterkfontein Cave west of Johannesburg and Pretoria.
 He named it Plesianthropus transvaalensis and nicknamed it Mrs. Ples.
 Mrs. Ples, whose gender is still a matter of debate, has been reclassified as Australopithecus africanus, and is estimated at 2.5 million years old.

 Broom excelled at finding fossils, due perhaps partly to his boundless energy.
 In his seventies, he could scramble up slippery fossil-laded slopes faster than people half his age.
 His success might have also been due to something else, something that horrified his contemporaries: dynamite.
 He blasted overburden away from precious fossils — a practice that hampered attaching accurate dates or context to them.
 Broom argued that the rock was so hard, he really had no other choice.
 After the dust settled, Broom would appear crawling over the quarry looking for bones, wearing his trademark black suit.